tflo/Nude-Again/readme.md

 I solved (hopefully 100%) this problem by restructuring the way the tables are built and introducing an additional check to see if all weapon slots are equipped.
 If not, we do `UseContainerItem(bag, bagslot)` on the empty slot, after a short delay. `UseContainerItem` is more expensive than `EquipItemByName` (which is used for the “uncomplicated” re-equips) but seems to be the only way to get those dupe-ID items back into their slots correctly.

 As a new feature, now you have also the option to unequip _all_ slots.
 For this, hold down any modifier key while clicking the button or executing the command or macro.
-(Useful if you have to strip everything to reduce damage output.)
+(Useful if you have to strip everything to reduce damage output for low-level achievements etc.)